mehrismore/shoutout-generator-front/README.md

 ## Resources Used

-- Built with lots of puppy cuddles🐶 and ❤️ using React.
+- Built with lots of puppy cuddles 🐶 and ❤️ using Reactjs.